-The hippo is the world's third largest land animal after the elephant and the Rhino.
+The hippopotamus is the world's third largest land animal after the elephant and the rhino.
 Hippos are found in the central and southern portion of the continent of Africa.
 They are herbivores and eat mostly grass.

 How big are Hippos?